 Day 12, 01/02/15 – Airlie Beach

-After packing all of our stuff in Melbourne, we flew north to Airlie Beach.
-Here we stayed in another hostel and had plans to go sailing around the Whitsundays the next day/night.
-We stayed at Magnums hostel and I was impressed yet again.
-This hostel had a little bit more of a party vibe than the one in Apollo Beach.
+After experiencing Melbourne, we flew north to Airlie Beach.
+Here we stayed at the Magnums hostel and I was impressed yet again.
+This hostel had a little bit more of a party vibe than the one in Apollo Beach but still surprisingly great.
 It was on the main strip of a down town and had a bar + pool tables on the property.
-It also felt like you were camping out in the jungle because of all the tress surrounding the rooms.
-It was pretty hot up north so I was thankful the rooms had AC.
-The only thing that was mehh… were the outdoor bathrooms/showers but, as I’ve learned from vacationing with Mike’s family, travelers cannot be picky!
+It felt a bit like you were camping out in the jungle because of all the tress surrounding the rooms.

 For dinner, Wendy found this amazing place called Fish D’Vine that was both a restaurant and a rum bar.
 Suffice to say, we found our spot for the evening.
 After chowing down on fresh fish we headed to another part of the restaurant to sample different rums.
 It is a joke between my dad and Mike that I (the girl) never gets to drink the “man’s drink” (whatever they are drinking).
 I told Barb about this cruel game and she was sure to include me in the boys sampling of every rum which was (pricey for Mike haha) appreciated!